Congratulations, you have just received a micro dermal pigment transplant procedure.

 damages due to early sun exposure Are not covered under the touch up policy and a fee will apply if necessary

-Exercise – sweating and increased blood flow to the tattoo area can cause infection, and damages that will great Affect the healing time and appearance of your tattoo, damages due to exercising during the first 2 weeks will not be covered under the touch up warranty a touch up fee may be applied if necessary
+Exercise – sweating and increased blood flow to the tattoo area can cause infection, and damages that will greatly Affect the healing time and appearance of your tattoo, damages due to exercising during the first 2 weeks will not be covered under the touch up warranty a touch up fee may be applied if necessary

 Once you have left the tattoo parlor, the tattoo is your responsibility